Connecting a domain to the CRYSTAL v1.0 project

 Change the sample text to the name of your domain and enter the command:

-cd /var/www/crystal/frontend && echo VITE_BASE_URL=http://YourDomain/api > ./env/.env.prodDomain && pnpm buildProdDomain
+cd /var/www/crystal/frontend && echo VITE_API_BASE_URL=http://YourDomain/api > ./env/.env.prodDomain && npm run buildProdDomain

 4. Creating a .env.prodDomain file in the backend part of the project.